amatos/ansible-archlinux/README.md

 * A desktop environment consisting of i3gaps, i3status-rust, rofi and picom

 ## Additional security features
-* Restrictive and comprahensive iptables rules
+* Restrictive and comprehensive iptables rules
 * Use of linux-hardened
 * Automatic mac address spoofer for wireless network devices
 * No bullshit installed

 ## Install base system
-You can eighter install your own minimal system or you follow the instructions provided in the two installation guides below.
+You can either install your own minimal system or you follow the instructions provided in the two installation guides below.

 * [INSTALL\_EFI](/doc/INSTALL_EFI.md)